 Fall has arrived in the Pacific Northwest.
 Trees are brilliant shades gold and red and the air is brisk and alive.
 Leaves swirl in the wind, glowing and on fire with color.
 Wooly sweaters and socks come out, firewood is chopped and the Dutch oven finds its way back to the stove top to live for a season.
 Oh how I love this time of year.
 I love the rich vibrant colors, the slanting golden light and all the delicious produce that comes from the earth.
 Here are a few cozy fall soup recipes to help get you in the mood for the season.

-This hearty stew originates from the hilltop villages of Tuscany.
+This hearty fall stew originates from the hilltop villages of Tuscany.
 During the Middle Ages, hard-working, hungry peasants who served table-side to their wealthy landowners, would pocket the leftover crusts and crumbs and bits of meat after abundant feasts and add these to their soups and stews at home.
 Nothing was wasted.
 Traditionally, it’s a big pot of soup made with simple garden vegetables like onions, carrots, celery, kale, tomatoes and cannellini beans (or white beans) in a flavorful broth, thickened with bread, then reheated and eaten several days in row, getting better and better each day.

 A flavorful recipe for Ginger Sesame Soba Noodle Soup with Mushrooms, Veggies and Greens that can be made with chicken or tofu.
-This recipe accomplishes two things – dinner in a short time, and much-needed refrigerator cleansing.
+This fall soup accomplishes two things – dinner in a short time, and much-needed refrigerator cleansing.
 Try to use up what you have on hand.
 Vegan and GF adaptable.